gl1tterbomb/gl1tterbomb/README.md

 - Spanish is my mother tongue, and I was born in Puerto Rico

 - I have ADHD/Autism spectrum.
-Also, dyslexia.
-I have trouble with reading and other things, especially in my main language. #Woke #Genzthesedayssmh😒
+And dyslexia.
+I have trouble with reading and other things, especially in my main language.
+I also have memory problems.
+Like not remembering some stuff, and please don't get offended if I don't remember who you are. #Woke #Genzthesedayssmh😒

 - INTJ

 - ★ I’m fine with ships.
 Oc/canon or rarepair.
-As long its not pietro/magneto, wally/barry or hal/kyle👍👍.
+As long it's not pietro/magneto, wally/barry or hal/kyle👍👍.
 I'm fine with that.

 I stay in safe most of the time.
 You will see me sitting in the Comic, Deltarune/Undertale, or Transformers area.
 I stayed there to hangout with one of my closest buddies and chill.
 Feel free to C+H! ^^ I sometimes walk around the map or stay on an island when I'm bored or do some random roleplay or something?
 No clue? okay